Sun Dragon’s black belt instructors have been training in martial arts and self defense for a combined total of over 60 years.

 Senpai Graham M. Smith, Instructor

 Senpai Graham started training in the martial arts in 1993 in Chapel Hill, NC, studying Tang Soo Do under Master Perry Hansley.
 He shared head instructor duties with Tim Rath in the Chapel Hill branch of Carolina Karate Clubs for two years before starting and maintaining a school in Durham, NC for one year; when Mr. Rath had to step down Graham returned to run the Chapel Hill school for a year-and-a-half until he moved to Austin in 2000.
 A year later he left Tang Soo Do as a third degree black belt in order to train with Sensei Suzanne and later Sensei Joy at Sun Dragon Martial Arts.
 Senpai Graham has been teaching in the Junior and Youth Programs at Sun Dragon since 2007 and has been on the Sun Dragon board of directors since 2005.
-Senpai Graham received his Nidan in 2011.
+Senpai Graham received his Nidan in 2011 and his Sandan in 2014.

 Senpai KJ Scheib, Instructor